rydmike/rydmike.github.io/blog_vikings_2022_talk.md

 I also included a number of extra slides that were not in the talk.
 They explain certain points in detail, instead of showing them with demos, or needing the talk to get the points across.
 The slides that were not in the original talk are clearly marked so.

-If you, for some reason, need or want the actual PowerPoint file used during the talk, you can download it [here](https://drive.google.com/file/d/1fzYdA15tyJbBkBBzGrr65p7eOcPHsf77/view) as well, but fair warning, it is **697MB** in size!
+If you, for some reason, need or want the actual PowerPoint file used during the talk, you can unfortunately no longer download it here.
+If contact me on Twitter DM @Rydmike I can setup a link to it again, but fair warning, it is **697MB** in size!

 ### Demo App Used in the Talk